 2. Spend a Rainy Day at La Citè

-Spring showers have you missing out on all of Florence’s fun?
+Florence in Spring has lots of showers and you’re afraid to be missing out on all of Florence’s fun?
 Duck into La Citè library bar to reclaim the season.
 This place has everything you need to wait the rain away: free wifi, a loft with comfy chairs and vintage couches, shelves of alternative books, and €3 glasses of organic house red wine.
 It’s one of the only (or is it the only?) place in Florence where you can find that cultural, artsy feel of a San Francisco coffee house.
 Even going to the bathroom is cool here; one of the bookshelves upstairs is actually a secret, revolving door.
 And, if the weather still hasn’t blown over by dark; they’ve got you covered.
 Monday is live jazz night; Tuesdays are book, music or video presentations; there’s swing and lindy hop on Wednesdays; tango, circus, theater or jam session Thursdays, concert Saturdays, and brunch with music every Sunday.
-With all that, you might even want to pop in when the sun is out.

 Borgo San Frediano, 20-red